Toronto Transit Commission: Constituting legislation

 The Municipality of Metropolitan Toronto Act established the modern day "Toronto Transit Commission" from the "Toronto Transportation Commission" in 1954.
 When the City of Toronto Act was last updated in 2006, the TTC was continued under the updated act.
 Toronto Municipal Code, chapter 279 stipulates additional fiscal and policy requirements for the TTC, as well as sets out the requirements for the TTC board.
 The TTC itself regulates the use of its system via TTC By-law No. 1, the most current revision being the 2009 revision.

 Board and chair

 The TTC board consists of ten members: six Toronto City Council members and four citizens.
 The citizen members are nominated through an independent public process by the Civic Appointments committee.
-The mayor of Toronto appoints the chair of the TTC, currently Jon Burnside.
+The mayor of Toronto appoints the chair of the TTC, currently Jamaal Myers.
 The chair must be a member of Toronto City Council.
 The board elects a vice-chair from among its members.

 Management and personnel

 The TTC has more than 12,000 employees.
-Most are operators, but the commission also employs supervisors, custodians and a wide range of skilled trades people who work on vehicles and critical subway and surface infrastructure.
+Most are operators, but the commission also employs supervisors, custodians and a wide range of skilled tradespeople who work on vehicles and critical subway and surface infrastructure.

-The day-to-day operations of the TTC are managed by the chief executive officer (formerly the chief general manager or CGM), currently Rick Leary, who succeeded Andy Byford in January 2018.
+The day-to-day operations of the TTC are managed by the chief executive officer (formerly the chief general manager or CGM).
+Mandeep Lali was appointed CEO in June 2025, after the departure of Rick Leary at the end of August 2024; Leary had succeeded Andy Byford in January 2018.

+In 2022, TTC employees were surveyed by their union as part of Transit Worker Assault Awareness Day.
+73 percent of those surveyed (out of approximately 3,100 people) reported experiencing workplace violence.
+In March 2023, Jennifer McKelvie, the deputy mayor of Toronto, requested section 269.01 of the Canadian Criminal Code be amended to include assault against transit workers.